zhullyb/monyhar/monyhar/docs/vscode.md

 ## Updating This Page

 Please keep this doc up-to-date.
 VS Code is still in active development and subject to changes.
-This doc is checked into the Chromium git repo, so if you make changes, read the [documentation guidelines](https://monyhar.googlesource.com/monyhar/src/+/main/docs/documentation_guidelines.md) and [submit a change list](https://www.monyhar.org/developers/contributing-code).
+This doc is checked into the Monyhar git repo, so if you make changes, read the [documentation guidelines](https://monyhar.googlesource.com/monyhar/src/+/main/docs/documentation_guidelines.md) and [submit a change list](https://www.monyhar.org/developers/contributing-code).